 Paul Thomas Anderson: The inspiration from the movie comes first and foremost from the book.
 I had been trying to write something, anything, just to get something written.
-I had a story that wasn’t really working that was about fighting families, and it didn’t really have anything.
+I had a story that wasn't really working that was about fighting families, and it didn't really have anything.
 It just had that premise.
 When I read the book there were so many ready-made scenes, and the great venue of the oil fields and all that.
 Those were kind of the obvious things that seemed worth making a film about.
-The desire to work with Daniel, once that presented itself as a possibility, certainly drove the engine for me to write it and finish it and get it to him.
+The desire to work with Daniel, once that presented itself as a possibility, certainly drove the engine for me to write it, finish it, and get it to him.

-Your character, Daniel Plainview, goes through an arc of being miserable at the beginning and moreso at the end of the movie.
+Your character, Daniel Plainview, goes through an arc of being miserable at the beginning and more so at the end of the movie.
 What was the challenge in making this work?

 Daniel Day-Lewis: No challenge [laughs].

 Paul Thomas Anderson: I think the arc goes like that [shows a descending line].
 He goes from miserable to more miserable, hopefully.

 Daniel Day-Lewis: I never really saw him as a miserable prick, but… I don't know what the challenge is.
 The challenge, I dare say, is the same as it always is – which is to try and discover a life that isn't your own.
 And Plainview, as he came to me in Paul's beautiful script, was a man whose life I didn't understand at all.
 It was a life that was mysterious to me, and that unleashed a fatal curiosity which I had no choice but to pursue.

 Did you see him as descending into madness?